 Be courteous in timing of fireworks.
 Often, the problem for PTSD sufferers isn’t on the day of the 4th because they prepare for fireworks during this time.
 Fireworks may be more of a trigger during the middle of the night, the days prior, and the days after the 4th of July while they’re no longer expected.

 If you are aware you live near a veteran, please give them a warning of the times you will be using fireworks, be courteous of your neighbors.

 If your community has been impacted by gun violence, consider skipping the fireworks on the 4th of July — you never know who you could be helping, and consider other ways of celebrating.
 Grilling and apple pie may be all that you need.

 Therapy Can Help You Overcome Flashbacks

 Understanding what’s happening in your brain during a PTSD flashback can help you learn strategies to cope.
 You can work with a therapist to identify triggers for your flashbacks, such as certain objects, people, or places.
-Then, you can work with them to identify ways to respond calmly to these triggers through relaxation techniques as well as cognitive and exposure therapies.
+Then, you can work with them to identify ways to respond calmly to these triggers through relaxation techniques as well as exposure and cognitive behavioral therapies..

 While PTSD can be a debilitating condition — in some cases taking years for the survivor to be stable and healthy enough to process the trauma — with appropriate treatment it can be successfully overcome.
 Work with a licensed therapist to manage PTSD symptoms in the workplace, at home, and in your day-to-day.